Thursday, July 31, 2008

 In past years I complained that ComicCon lasts about a day an half too long, this year I needed at least another day and half to see everything I wanted to.
 Everything is still a blur and so, a rather disjointed and sure-to-overlook-too-much recap:

 I had the pleasure of introducing Tobias Buckell to his cover artists, Todd Lockwood.
-They stared at each other for half a beat a
+They stared at each other for half a beat and then broke into a manly bear hug.

 I was reunited with a number of the Illustration Master Class alumni -- great to know that those bonds are strong.